You work hard to create valuable content for your email subscribers, hoping your subject line will win them over and they will read your email.

 Your short-term goal should be to get yourself delisted from these IP blacklists.
 Here are step-by-step instructions on how to proceed:

-Step 1: Check if your IP is blacklisted.
-Make use of online tools like MXToolbox or Spamhaus to identify which blacklists your IP is listed on.
+Step 1: Make use of online tools like MXToolbox or Spamhaus to identify which blacklists your IP is listed on.

 Step 2: Find out the reason for blacklisting and take immediate action to resolve it, such as securing your network or stopping unauthorized email campaigns

-Step 3: Contact the blacklists and submit a reason as to why you think you’re innocent and do not deserve to be there.
+Step 3: Contact the blacklists and submit a reason as to why you think your IP shouldn’t be on their blacklist.
 It typically involves filling out a form and proving that you've resolved the issue, if there was any.

 The time taken to get your IP off the blacklist depends on the severity of the listing.
 However, to accelerate the removal process, you can present your case with supporting data and increase the chances of getting delisted quickly.
 All in all, the goal of blacklisting is not to stop you from sending emails but to catch the spammers.